How to Waterproof the Deck You are Building

 Step 4: Tape All Seams

-Make sure the tape completely covers all seams and anywhere a screw will penetrate the Trex RainEscape system.
+Ensure the tape completely covers all seams and anywhere a screw penetrates the Trex RainEscape system.

 To estimate the cost of your under-deck drainage system, check out this materials estimator.
-If you’re not up for a DIY project, call a trusted deck builder.
+Call a trusted deck builder if you’re not up for a DIY project.

-Trex RainEscape is not recommended for an existing deck unless the deck boards are removed.
+Trex RainEscape is not recommended for an existing deck unless you remove the deck boards.

-There are also some quick dos and don’ts to keep in mind.
-The main idea is that you’re creating a waterproof system, so you’ll have to take precaution not to puncture the system in a way that would create a leak.
+Since you’re creating a waterproofing membrane system, you’ll have to take some necessary precautions to not puncture the system in a way that would create a leak.

 - Make all joists straight and square.